brooksburkhead/brooksburkhead/README.md

 # Hello! :wave:, I'm Brooks.

 ### A few things about me
-- I am a Data Science student at Deep Dive Coding in Albuquerque, NM.
+- I am a Data Scientist looking for the next opportunity!
 - I love learning about all-things machine learning.
 - I enjoy getting to use compelling visualizations and insights from ML to tell stories about Data.
 - Skilled in Data Wrangling and Cleaning, Data Analysis, Creating and training ML models, creating insightful visualizations of data.